-Due to COVID-19 continuing through the summer and a slow lifting of restrictions, I do not believe the NJ government will allow conferences of 50 or more by July.
-I also do not believe many of us are physically and/or emotionally ready to get together in that large of a setting yet, thus we are converting all live SUMMER AND FALL 2020 (July – October) workshops to webinars.
+Due to COVID-19 continuing throughout 2020, and a slow lifting of restrictions, I do not believe state governments will allow conferences of 50 until a vaccine is implemented.
+While it looks promising that a vaccine will be available by January, 2021, it is likely states won’t be lifting restrictions on indoor events until at least the 2nd or 3rd quarter of 2021.
+Many of us are likely not physically and/or emotionally ready to get together in that large of a setting yet.
+Thus, out of an abundance of caution and due to the ongoing uncertainty as to when live indoor events will be allowed, all workshops scheduled through April, 2021 will be using a live, interactive webinars.
 We will be using the Zoom platform.
-We are hopeful that by the winter 2020/2021, we will be back to live workshop formatting, but in person workshops will only occur again when it is safe to do so.
-The live, interactive webinar will occur on the same date/time as the live workshop.
+We are hopeful that by the summer of 2021 we will be back to live workshop formatting, but in person workshops will only occur again when it is safe to do so.
+The live webinars will occur on the same dates and times as the live workshops.
 If you are good with proceeding in this webinar format, then please feel free to register today!

 I know what you’re thinking … a webinar?
 Really?
 Yes, and I solemnly swear to do my best to not make this a snooze fest!
 Here is recent feedback from webinars: